datacommonsorg/api-python/dcpandas/README.md

 Data Commons Graph.
 To get started, install this package from pip.

-    pip install datacommons-pandas
+    pip install dcpandas

-Once the package is installed, import `datacommons-pandas`.
+Once the package is installed, import `dcpandas`.

-    import datacommons-pandas as dcpd
+    import dcpandas as dcpd

 For more detail on getting started with the API, please visit our [API Overview](http://docs.datacommons.org/api/).

-After you're ready to use the API, you can refer to `datacommons-pandas/examples` for examples on how to use this package to perform various tasks.
+After you're ready to use the API, you can refer to `dcpandas/examples` for examples on how to use this package to perform various tasks.
 More tutorials and documentation can be found at [tutorials](https://datacommons.org/colab)!